MatAtBread/esp-scope/README.md

 ### Building and Flashing

 If you have the esp-idf VSCode extension, just click on the flame to build, flash & monitor.
-Use the config settings for "espScope" to specify GPIO pins for the LED & "AP-Mode" button, and if necessary and board-specific setup file (one provided for the Seeed Studio XIAO ESP32C6).
+Use the config settings for "espScope" to specify GPIO pins for the LED & "AP-Mode" button, and if necessary a board-specific setup file (one is provided for the Seeed Studio XIAO ESP32C6 to enable the internal ceramic antenna).

 1. Set up the ESP-IDF environment:
    ```bash